 The Application rejection appeal process is available to anyone whose application to be a candidate/participant/DSCKE participant has been rejected.

 2. Credential verification

 All required documents are subject to the NDEB’s credential verification process.
-This process takes about six weeks from the time all required documents are received.
+This process takes about eighteen weeks from the time all required documents are received.

 When all of the required documents are accepted, you will receive an email indicating that they have been approved and you will be eligible to register for the DSCKE.